Part 2 of 2

 Moving Average vs. Exponential Moving Average

-average the values of the current quarter and previous quarters' values.
+In a two-quarter Simple Moving Average (SMA) calculation, you typically average the values of the current quarter and the previous quarter's values.
 This method

 helps smooth out data fluctuations and gives you a clearer trend over